 Quality of the evidence

-To determine the effect of timing of dornase alfa inhalation on measures of clinical efficacy in people with cystic fibrosis (in relation to airway clearance techniques or time of day).
+To determine whether the timing of dornase alfa inhalation (in relation to airway clearance techniques or morning versus evening inhalation) has an impact on objective and subjective measures of clinical efficacy in people with cystic fibrosis.

-Relevant randomised and quasi-randomised controlled trials were identified from the Cochrane Cystic Fibrosis Trials Register, Physiotherapy Evidence Database (PEDro), and international cystic fibrosis conference proceedings.
+Relevant randomised and quasi-randomised controlled trials were identified from the Cochrane Cystic Fibrosis Trials Register, the Physiotherapy Evidence Database (PEDro), clinical trial registries and international cystic fibrosis conference proceedings.

-We identified 115 trial reports representing 55 studies, of which five studies (providing data on 122 participants) met our inclusion criteria.
-All five studies used a cross-over design.
+We identified 115 trial reports representing 55 trials, of which five trials (providing data on 122 participants) met our inclusion criteria.
+All five trials used a cross-over design.
 Intervention periods ranged from two to eight weeks.
-Four trials compared dornase alfa inhalation before versus after airway clearance techniques.
-Inhalation after instead of before airway clearance did not significantly change forced expiratory volume at one second.
-Similarly, forced vital capacity and quality of life were not significantly affected; forced expiratory flow at 25% was significantly worse with dornase alfa inhalation after airway clearance, mean difference -0.17 litres (95% confidence interval -0.28 to -0.05), based on the pooled data from two small studies in children (seven to 19 years) with well-preserved lung function.
+Four trials (98 participants) compared dornase alfa inhalation before versus after airway clearance techniques.
+Inhalation after instead of before airway clearance did not significantly change forced expiratory volume at one second (very-low quality evidence).
+Similarly, forced vital capacity (low-quality evidence) and quality of life (very-low quality evidence) were not significantly affected; forced expiratory flow at 25% was significantly worse with dornase alfa inhalation after airway clearance, mean difference -0.17 litres (95% confidence interval -0.28 to -0.05), based on the pooled data from two small trials in children (7 to 19 years) with well-preserved lung function.
 All other secondary outcomes were statistically non-significant.

-In one trial, morning versus evening inhalation had no impact on lung function or symptoms.
+In one trial (25 participants), morning versus evening inhalation had no impact on lung function or symptoms (low-quality evidence).